chougulesumeru/chougulesumeru/README.md

 object-oriented software components (OOP) and implementing new features.

-_For full details, see the resume (download link above)._

 ---

 ## 🔭 Featured Projects

-> Click any project to view the repo and full README with demos.

 | Project (Repo) | What it does | Quick links |
 |---|---|---:|
 | **LiDAR Perception** — `lidar-perception` | Real-time point-cloud processing and object detection for ADAS (C++). | 🔗 [Repo](https://github.com/chougulesumeru/lidar-perception) |
 | **AWS VPC Deployment** — `vpc-deployment` | Infrastructure templates for VPC with public/private subnets and IGW. | 🔗 [Repo](https://github.com/chougulesumeru/vpc-deployment) |
 | **Cruise Control (Sim)** — `cruise-control-sim` | MATLAB/Simulink model for vehicle cruise control (feedback control). | 🔗 [Repo](https://github.com/chougulesumeru/cruise-control-sim) |

-> I recommend adding a short demo GIF (`assets/gifs/`) to each project README for immediate visual impact.

 ---